danmalter/danmalter.github.io/_posts/2015-03-06-Shiny_Server.md

 sudo apt-get install r-base-dev
 ```

-Install Shiny package, [Shiny Server](http://www.rstudio.com/products/shiny/download-server/), and other packages that you may need.
+Install the Shiny package, <a href="http://www.rstudio.com/products/shiny/download-server/" target="_blank">Shiny Server</a>, and other packages that you may need.
 Down the road, other packages can be uploaded through a drag and drop process with and SFTP client and will discussed later.

 To install the Shiny package, run the following command in the Terminal.